 Rountree Records – Eastern North Carolina

-These are my own abstracts culled from original sources except where noted with comments and interpretations in blue italic
+These are my own abstracts culled from original sources except where noted with comments and interpretations in blue italic.
+Court records have generally NOT been searched.

-(I have made an effort to spell the name as it appears in each record)
+Note that I have made an effort to spell the surname as it appears in each record.

 This is a continuation of the page of records for the “Nansemond Rountrees” — these records are from eastern North Carolina counties other than Chowan (Gates) and Perquimans.